zeldaret/oot/docs/Music Macro Language.md

 **runseq** *player*, *index*

 **Description:** Instructs the specified sequence player to play the specified sequence.
-Unlike most commands, this one operates synchronously and will block execution of the current sequence script until the command finishes (presumably, this is to avoid potential race conditions if you replace the sequence in the current sequence player).
+Unlike most instructions, this one operates synchronously and will block execution of the current sequence script until the command finishes (presumably, this is to avoid potential race conditions if you replace the sequence in the current sequence player).
 If you want to specifically change the sequence being played by the current player, you can use `0xFF` for the player.

 If this command modifies the current sequence player, the sequence player will reset and no longer execute the original script.
 Otherwise, the sequence player will continue to play once the other sequence player has finished loading.